wm-rlarsen/image-compressor/README.md

 # Image Compressor

 A single-file browser tool for converting batches of images to smaller JPEGs.
-Open `Image Batch Converter.html` in Microsoft Edge or Google Chrome.
-No installation is required, and images are processed locally in your browser.

 ## Use

-Download image-compressor.html and run it in your browser.
+Download **image-compressor.html** and run it in your browser.
 This tool is a single file that requires no setup or installation.

 1. Choose a folder or select multiple image files.
 Images inside subfolders are ignored.
 2. Choose a quality preset, or select **Advanced** to set JPEG quality and optionally try to meet a target file size.